The Child Behavior Rating Scale (CBRS)

 A Brief Overview

-Self-regulation is made up of the skills needed to direct attention, work through emotions, and manage behaviors to cope with the demands of the school environment.
-Examples include following directions, staying engaged with tasks, and expressing emotions.
+Self-regulation is made up of the skills needed to direct attention, work through emotions, and manage behaviors to adapt to the demands of the school environment.
+Examples include listening to others, following expectations and multi-step directions, and staying focused on tasks.

 Social skills include the ability to navigate interactions and to build relationships with peers and adults.
-Examples include cooperating in a group and resolving conflicts.
+Examples include cooperating in a group, expressing thoughts and emotions, and resolving conflicts in a positive way.
 VKRP uses the CBRS to capture teachers’ perceptions of these two skills because it’s reliable and valid across culturally diverse contexts.

 CBRS at a Glance